 3. If that previous person was a veterinarian, he or she sure wasn’t doing it right, because the veterinarian either didn’t know anything about teeth, didn’t have time to take care of teeth, wasn’t interested in doing teeth, or some combination of all three.

 Far be it for me to question anyone’s right to work, but it does seem to me that if you’re going to claim to be a professional (e.g., a “dentist”), that you should have something to back up the claim.
 In general, people tend not to take very kindly to someone who falsely represents himself as an expert.
 Call me old fashioned, but I think titles should mean something.

 So, what does it mean to be a “dentist?”
 Here’s the definition, from Merriam-Webster.com “One who is skilled in and licensed to practice the prevention, diagnosis, and treatment of diseases, injuries, and malformations of the teeth, jaws, and mouth and who makes and inserts false teeth.”

 NOTE: The word “licensed.”
-Licensed professionals are regulated and tend to carry insurance if something goes wrong.
-If something goes wrong, and the person isn’t licensed, and doesn’t have insurance, you may be out of luck.
+Licensed professionals are regulated and tend to carry insurance if something goes wrong: veterinarians, for example.
+If something goes wrong during treatment, and the person isn’t licensed, and doesn’t have insurance, you are likely to be out of luck.